Terms & Conditions

 A complaint is negative feedback about services or staff which has not been resolved locally.
 A complaint may be received by FirstAidPro in any form and does not need to be formally documented by the complainant in order to be acted on.
 Complaints may be made by any person but are generally made by students and/or employers.

 What is an appeal?

-An appeal is an application by a student for reconsideration of an unfavorable decision or finding during training and/or assessment.
-An appeal must be made in writing and specify the particulars of the decision or finding in dispute.
-Appeals must be submitted to FirstAidPro Adelaide within 28 days of the student being informed of the assessment decision or finding.
+An appeal is an application by a student for reconsideration of an unfavourable decision or finding during training and/or assessment.
+An appeal must be made in writing and specify the of the decision or finding in dispute.
+Appeals must be submitted to FirstAidPro within 28 days of the student being informed of the assessment decision or finding.